GlareDB/glaredb/README.md

 To prepare for a release, the steps are as follows:

+1. Update `Cargo.toml` with the new version and merge to main.
-1. Pull latest main and create tag.
+2. Pull latest main and create tag that matches the version specified in `Cargo.toml`.
-2. Push tag, wait for image to build.
+3. Push tag, wait for image to build.
-3. Update the Cloud terraform to point to the newly tagged image.
+4. Update the Cloud terraform to point to the newly tagged image.

 ## Contributing